Skip to main content

 - pastebinit

-An example script to place two SSH keys on the server.
-The key will be added to the OS user, by default the root user, in the ~/.ssh/authorized_keys directory .
+An example script for placing two SSH keys on the server.
+The key will be added to the OS user, which is root by default, in the ~/.ssh/authorized_keys.

 #cloud-config